Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 (click to enlarge)

-• Love of the God-Man site — An "outreach Holy Site", speaking and looking out into the world, as well as receiving devotees.
-The site played a major role in Adi Da's ten-day visit to The Mountain Of Attention in 1984 to meet with devotees — which came to be known as the "Love of the God Man" celebration.
+Love of the God-Man — An "outreach Holy Site", speaking and looking out into the world, as well as receiving devotees.
+The site played a major role in Adi Da's ten-day visit to the Mountain Of Attention in 1984 to meet with devotees — which came to be known as the "Love of the God Man" celebration.
 A large tent was erected on the site, which held 700 people.
 (Tom Williams describes being in that tent, as a major part of his story about finding Adi Da.)

 Adi Da giving Darshan in the Love of the God-Man tent